 - The conclusion in Dred Scott is obviously not one that Spooner agreed with, but Scalia’s point applies as much to Spooner’s abolitionist view of the moralised Constitution as it would a pro-slavery one.

 - Here, Dworkin’s interpretive method is actually more radical than Spooner’s.
-Spooner’s does not seem to allow for moralized interpretations to override overt and unavoidable references to the naturally illegal aspects in a piece of legislation.
+Spooner’s does not seem to allow for moralised interpretations to override overt and unavoidable references to the naturally illegal aspects in a piece of legislation.
 If Spooner were to sign on to this part of Dworkin’s interpretive method, perhaps his case in The Unconstitutionality of Slavery would have been much shorter.

 - For the definitive anthology on such proposals, see Stringham 2007.
 Also see the later chapters of Barnett 1998.